emer/gosl/README.md

 The flags are:

   -out string
-	  	output directory for shader code, relative to where gosl is invoked (default "shaders")
+    	output directory for shader code, relative to where gosl is invoked (default "shaders") -keep
+    	keep temporary converted versions of the source files, for debugging

+# Implementation / Design Notes

+HLSL is very C-like and provides a much better target for Go conversion than glsl.
+See `examples/basic/shaders/basic_nouse.glsl` vs the .hlsl version there for the difference.
+Only HLSL supports methods in a struct, and performance is the same as writing the expression directly -- it is suitably [inlined](https://learn.microsoft.com/en-us/windows/win32/direct3dhlsl/dx-graphics-hlsl-function-syntax).

+While there aren't any pointers allowed in HLSL, the inlining of methods, along with the use of the `inout` [InputModifier](https://learn.microsoft.com/en-us/windows/win32/direct3dhlsl/dx-graphics-hlsl-function-parameters), effectively supports pass-by-reference.
+The [stackoverflow](https://stackoverflow.com/questions/28527622/shaders-function-parameters-performance/28577878#28577878) on this is a bit unclear but the basic example demonstrates that it all goes through.

 # TODO

-* float32 -> float
-* order of type, name reversed
-* no pointers

-* arguments for methods / functions are tricky -- no reference args: https://stackoverflow.com/questions/28527622/shaders-function-parameters-performance/28577878#28577878

-so everything will have to be rewritten in the original source -- best to access the data directly from global variables??  a bit unclear what the compiler does..
+* full axon compute unit example